bfroza/BeeCrowd-exercises/README.md

 The repository is organized as follows:

 BeeCrowd-exercises/

 ├── Python/

 │ ├── 1001.py

 │ ├── 1002.py

 │ ├── ...

 │ └── 2000.py

 ├── Java/

 │ ├── 1001.java

 │ ├── 1002.java

 │ ├── ...

 │ └── 2000.java

 ├── C++/

 │ ├── 1001.cpp

 │ ├── 1002.cpp

 │ ├── ...

 │ └── 2000.cpp

 ├── README.md

 └── .gitignore

-he "Python" folder contains the Python codes, the "Java" folder contains the Java codes, and the "C++" folder contains the C++ codes.
+The "Python" folder contains the Python codes, the "Java" folder contains the Java codes, and the "C++" folder contains the C++ codes.
 Each folder contains the respective numbered files according to the BeeCrowd exercises.

 ## Contribution